 What makes Hephzibah’s Day Care Program unique is the comprehensive array of social services offered to families with children enrolled in the program.
 This critically important facet of our Day Care Program enhances the lives of hundreds of families each year with social and mental health services that include:

 - Referrals for assistance with housing, food and clothing

 - Referrals for services or information regarding financial assistance, public assistance, disability assistance, medical and mental health services, vocational assistance, recreational activities, mentoring, tutoring, legal assistance and educational opportunities

-In the event of inclement weather conditions, (extremely cold or snowy weather), Hephzibah’s policy regarding the closing of our sites is the same as that of the Oak Park Schools.
+In the event of inclement weather (extremely cold or snowy conditions), Hephzibah’s policy regarding the closing of our sites is the same as that of the Oak Park Schools.
 If District #97 schools are closed due to inclement weather, Hephzibah will also be closed.
 See your Oak Park District #97 Parent Handbook for emergency school closing information.
-On the days that District #97 closes its school buildings early (at 3:00 p.m.), Hephzibah will also be closed.
+On the days that District #97 closes its school buildings early (at 3 p.m.), Hephzibah will also be closed.

 Hephzibah’s Day Care Program is funded through parent fees, community contributions, state and federal grants and the Illinois Department of Human Services.